robocomp/web/gsoc/2017/araceli/post1.md

 * Modify the navigation architecture in order to include the personal space and the clustering of people.
 This will allow the robot to navigate avoiding groups of people and respecting their personal space.

-* Unify all the _FakeHuman_ components into one, as well as improve the user interface to allow to move humans to a specific position.
+* Unify all the _FakeHuman_ components into one, as well as improve the user's interface to allow to move humans to a specific position.

 * Model the personal space of humans in a different way, for example using an ellipse, in order to compare differents types of modeling and the navigation results obtained with them.